bangsluke/mytraveljournal/README.md

 ### Re-set Up The .env Files

+- There is an example .env file saved in the repo - see `.env.example`
 - Create a `.env.development` file and a `.env.production` file (note that most production .env values are saved in Heroku)
 - The .env files should contain;
-  - `NEO4J_PW` - The password used in the Neo4j database when it was created
+  - `NEO4J_PASSWORD` - The password used in the Neo4j database when it was created
   - `NEO4J_URI` - The connection to the Neo4j database (for development this is `bolt://localhost:7687`).
 For production - navigate the the running Neo4j Aura DB and find the "Connection URI"
   - `NEO4J_USER` - This is the database name (usually `neo4j` unless renamed)
   - Several other values, defined in the [Netlify Environment Variables](#netlify-environment-variables) section